RSS Racing: Car No. 39 history

-Sieg got off to a rough start in 2021, having 3 DNF’s in his first 5 races.
-His only top 20 was an 8th-place finish at Homestead-Miami Speedway.
+Sieg got off to a rough start in 2021, having three DNF’s in his first five races.
+His only top-twenty was an eighth place finish at Homestead-Miami Speedway.
 Following the Indianapolis race on August 14, crew chief Shane Wilson was suspended for four races after the car lost its left rear tire and caused a caution during the race.
 RSS Racing decided to release Wilson instead of appealing his penalty.
-Kyle Sieg, the younger brother of Ryan, would be in the #39 for the Championship race at Phoenix while Ryan would be in the #38.
+Kyle Sieg, the younger brother of Ryan, would be in the No. 39 for the championship race at Phoenix, while Ryan would be in the No. 38.

 Sieg returned in 2022 with CMR Construction & Roofing sponsorship.

+At the 2023 Pennzoil 150, Sieg’s car was notably without CMR sponsorship.
+Starting at the Wawa 250, SciAps would become Sieg’s primary sponsor, the deal also featuring the 2024 season.
+Sieg scored three top 10s and finished 20th in points.

+Sieg started the 2024 season with a 22nd place finish at Daytona.
+At Texas, he lost to Sam Mayer by 0.002 seconds.

 Car No. 39 results

 Car No. 93 history

 In 2016, a second, part-time team was announced.
 Scott Lagasse Jr. was the driver at Daytona, finishing in 29th place.
 The team skipped Atlanta but was back at Las Vegas with Josh Reaume driving.
 He ran 13 laps, called it a day, and finished in 38th place.
-At Phoenix, Dylan Lupton drove, finishing 19th.
+At Phoenix, Dylan Lupton drove, finishing nineteenth.
 This team later start and park with Josh Reaume and Josh Wise driving to save their cars for the next race.
 On June 23, 2016, Starr joined the team to drive the remainder of the season, with sponsorship Massimo Motors, and the team did not start and park.
 In 2017, the No. 93 team returned as a start and park car with Jordan Anderson, Stephen Leicht, Jeff Green, and Gray Gaulding.
 Sieg drove this car at Homestead, to be able to secure top 33 owners' points.
 Sieg returned to the car in 2018 with a 21st place finish at Daytona.
 J. J. Yeley took over the car, blowing an engine at Atlanta, and start and parking Las Vegas.
 Jeff Green then became the driver starting with Phoenix, starting and parking the car.

 In 2020, rookie Myatt Snider contested much of the schedule in the No. 93.
 In June, Reaume's Reaume Brothers Racing took over the No. 93's operations for the rest of the season.
-Snider posted 2 Top 5’s, 6 Top 10’s, 8 DNF’s and a finish of 16th in points for the team.
+Snider posted two top-fives, six top-tenss, eight DNF’s and a finish of sixteenth in points for the team.